-Explore the links between public health, policy advocacy, and community in India, with a focus on marginalized and vulnerable populations.
+Explore the links between public health, gender, and community action in India and Thailand.

 Study in New Delhi, India’s central hub for policymakers and organizations active in the field of public health.

-The program is based in New Delhi, home to more than three hundred international and a thousand local NGOs actively involved in health and development.
-The National Human Rights Commission, National Commission for Women, and other rights-focused organizations are headquartered here.
+The program is based in New Delhi, home to more than three hundred international and one thousand local NGOs actively involved in public health and development.
+The Ministry of Health and Family Welfare’s National Commission for Women, WHO’s Southeast Asia regional office, and other public health–focused organizations are headquartered here.
 New Delhi has an extensive public transportation system, many parks and green spaces such as Lodhi gardens, sports facilities, and dozens of historical monuments and cultural associations.
 The city sees itself as both cosmopolitan and distinctively representative of its ancient roots.
 You will have access to the city’s many academic institutions and resources, including its excellent libraries, to advance your learning.

-Focus on women, children, tribal communities and other vulnerable populations.
+Focus on women, children, tribal communities, and other underserved populations.

-Participate in a weeklong workshop with an Indian NGO or public health institution.
+Participate in a weeklong workshop with an NGO or public health organization to learn about community health efforts in awareness building and advocacy with the government.

-You will spend one week with a local organization or individual actively working for public health and positive change in India.
-Working individually or in a group of three or four, you will examine health-related work firsthand, integrating fieldwork techniques such as formal and informal interviewing and participant observation into your process of understanding public health.
+You will spend one week with a local organization actively working for public health and positive change in India.
+Working in a small group, you will observe health-related work firsthand, integrating fieldwork techniques such as formal and informal interviewing and participant observation into your process of understanding public health.
 The week will give you practical, field-based experience in preparation for the Independent Study Project or internship.
-Possible workshop sites in India include Prayas, KIRAN Centre, CRHP Jamkhed, Kayakalp, Aarohi, and Naz Foundation (India) Trust.
+Possible workshop sites in India include Kayakalp-Palampur, CRHP Jamkhed, Sangath-Goa, and Seva mandir-Udaipur.

 Spend extensive time in the field.